Once your organization reaches a certain size, building a strong workplace culture needs to become more organized and formalized.

 Support Staff meet monthly, usually on a Monday morning.
 They do lots of training and sharing there.

-We also have an annual retreat in September at some retreat center in our area.
+We also have an annual retreat in September at an area retreat center.
 We truly make it a retreat.
 The goal is to not work together but to enjoy a different pace for a day.

 In November we as a group do a service project with a not-for-profit where we spend a few hours packing food for children and/or adults facing food insecurity.

-For many years we had an annual Christmas party, usually at someone’s home on a Saturday evening. and have now migrated to having it in our largest office at our All Staff Meeting in December.
+For many years we had an annual Christmas party, usually at someone’s home on a Saturday evening.
+Now we have migrated to having it in our largest office at our All Staff Meeting in December.

 Categories of Staff

 Associate Staff—These are clinicians who have joined us within the last year or so.
-They have a monthly two-hour meeting where we go over many topics—a curriculum on how to be successful in our setting.
+They have a monthly two-hour meeting where we go over many topics.
+I built a curriculum on how to be successful in our setting.
+That curriculum became the basis for much that is in this website.

-Leadership—We have a Director who manages each of our locations, a Director of our Support Staff, and the owner (who was me for many years).
+Leadership—We have a Director who manages each of our locations.
+Additionally we have a Director of our Support Staff, and the owner (who was me for many years).
 This group meets to make the plans and decisions for the development of the organization, including the interviewing and hiring of staff.

 Staff at each site—Each of our locations has clinical and support staff.
 The local site meetings are partly clinical supervision, partly administrative conversations, and partly personal support and team building.
+(For more on what those meeting looked like see: Staff development: How to build excellence into your current staff.)
 Interestingly the patterns of these meetings vary from site to site and have reshaped themselves as each site grew, changing in size and therefore structure.
 They now vary in size from six clinicians at one site to twenty-two at another.

 Support Staff—We have support staff who take care of the administrative work needed to support our clients, clinical staff, and leaders.
-Currently, we have nine support staff.
+When I retired, we had ten support staff.
 Some move from office to office to maintain a broader knowledge of multiple sites and to develop consistency across office locations.

 All Staff—This is an overlapping group.
 Always the clinical staff attends.
 Sometimes support staff do as well, depending on the topic.
 We will only have the clinical staff attend when the focus is on clinical training.
 When we are going over administrative changes, then we have everyone attend.